Text2Grad: Reinforcement Learning from Natural Language Feedback: Ablation Study on SLF5K

-To demonstrate the effectiveness of our proposed components, we conduct ablation studies on the SLF5K dataset.
-Figure~\ref{fig:slf5k_ablation} shows the performance comparison when removing the Chain-of-Thought (CoT) reasoning process and the span-level reward signals from our framework.
+To evaluate the contribution of key components in our framework, we conduct ablation studies on the SLF5K dataset.
+Table~\ref{tab:model-comparison} in the main text shows that removing Chain-of-Thought (CoT) reasoning leads to consistent performance degradation across all metrics, confirming its importance for guiding fine-grained policy updates.

+Figure~\ref{fig:slf5k_ablation} further illustrates the training dynamics by comparing the win rate of our full model against the variant without CoT reasoning.
+The consistent performance gap demonstrates that CoT-enhanced natural language feedback provides more actionable and semantically grounded signals for policy optimization.